-For information on synchronization behavior if you later disable a unified messaging service for which single inbox is enabled, see the "How Disabling and Re-enabling Single Inbox Affects the Synchronization of Unity Connection and Office 365 Mailboxes" section on page 3-5
+For information on synchronization behavior if you later disable a unified messaging service for which single inbox is enabled, see the "How Disabling and Re-enabling Single Inbox Affects the Synchronization of Connection and Office 365 Mailboxes" section on page 3-5

-Step 12 Under Synchronize Connection and Office 365 Mailboxes (Single Inbox), choose message actions for email and for fax.
-(For field information, on the
+- Step 12 Under Synchronize Connection and Office 365 Mailboxes (Single Inbox), choose message actions for email and for fax.
+(For field information, on the Help menu, select This Page.) - Step 13 Select Save

-Testing Unified Messaging Services for Cisco Unity Connection 8.6(2) and Later
+Testing Unified Messaging Services for Cisco Unity Connection